 Council members voted 7-5 in favor of the ban on first read Monday, but must vote one more time next week for it to become law.

 Suvi Miller is one of the ordinance's supporters.

 "The council has an obligation to protect the health and welfare of the citizens of Denver," she told 9News.
 "This is not a property issue; it's a public health issue."

 Even if it passes, Denver Police Chief Robert White told the Denver Post that enforcement of the ordinance would be the lowest priority.
 If a complaint was called in about a person smoking pot in public view on their private property and the person was finished by the time the police arrived, "that would be the end of our action," White said.

-For weeks, officials has been trying to come up with an ordinance that defines "open" and "public" consumption of marijuana in Mile High City after an overreaching first draft of the law called for the smell of marijuana, or even just the sight of someone smoking marijuana, to be illegal if it can be smelled or seen by others.
+For weeks the Denver City Council has been trying to come up with an ordinance that defines "open" and "public" consumption of marijuana in Mile High City after an overreaching first draft of the law called for the smell of marijuana, or even just the sight of someone smoking marijuana, to be illegal if it can be smelled or seen by others.

-Looks like the Nasal Ranger smelloscope will get some rest in 2014.
+Looks like the Nasal Ranger smelloscope is going to be busy in 2014.